Requirements for Datasets

 schema:name Name of the distribution, depicting the type of distribution.
 0..1 Recommended

-schema:description A description of the the distribution.
+schema:description A description of the distribution.
 0..1 Recommended

 schema:datePublished Date (or datetime) the distribution was published.
 0..1 Recommended